 Commercial truck financing terms vary depending on your credit.
-When you order your trucks, there are different types of leasing options available.
+When you purchase your trucks, there are different types of leasing options available.

 Types of leases:

-Lease-purchase: This is for drivers with less-than-perfect credit.
+- Lease-purchase: Lease-purchase is for drivers with less-than-perfect credit.
 They can finance trucks right away but may pay more in interest.

-Terminal Rental Adjustment Clause: For this, you pay a down payment up front.
+- Terminal Rental Adjustment Clause: For this, you pay a down payment up front.
 At the lease end, you can pay the balance for the vehicle.
-Or, let the leasing company sell the vehicle, and they may share part of the profit with you.
+Or, let the leasing company sell the vehicle, and they might share part of the profit with you.

-Load searching gives you access to unlimited jobs in every state where you work.
-Access pricing, load weights, and distances all in one glance.
-Use the Book It Now feature, and in a few clicks view the new loads that are available and click on the ones you want.
+Load searching gives you unlimited access to jobs in every state where you work.
+Access rates, load weights, and distances all in one glance.
+Use the Book It Now feature, and in a few clicks, view new available loads and click on the ones you want to book.

 Unlimited Lane and Truck Postings

 View accurate routing and mileage data anywhere you drive.
 Know the distance to your next pick-ups and calculate fuel consumption.
-View by load, truck, or lane.
-Use custom features for weight, height, and quantity.
+You can also view postings by load, truck, or lane.
+Use custom features for weight, height, quantity, and vehicle type.